Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 Do The Right Math

 Don’t make the mistake of doing “the wrong math” for your FHA loan.
-You should not just be using the home’s sale price and possible interest rate to make the calculation.
+You should not just use the home’s sale price and possible interest rate to make the calculation.

 Why?
-The results you get don’t include other costs you may have to pay each month and your expectations will be skewed (most likely) too low in terms of the actual monthly financial commitment.
+The results you get don’t include other costs you may have to pay each month, and your expectations will be skewed (most likely) to be too low in terms of the actual monthly financial commitment.

 Home Loan Math Variables

-The previously mentioned calculation of sale price and interest doesn’t really give you an accurate mortgage number since it omits certain variables such as the amount of your monthly mortgage insurance payments, plus any financed closing costs and property taxes.
+The previously mentioned calculation of sale price and interest doesn’t give you an accurate mortgage number since it omits certain variables, such as the amount of your monthly mortgage insurance payments, plus any financed closing costs and property taxes.

 You will need those (estimated) numbers if you want a more accurate look at how much you might pay each month on an FHA home loan.